-This translocation plan will apply until three clones from the two salvaged plants have become established.
-Establishment is defined as the survival of a planted clone for a period of two years.
-However management of the conservation reserve and the salvaged plants will continue in perpetuity, albeit at a lower intensity.
+This translocation plan will apply until three clones from at least 16 of the 18 salvaged plants (about 90%) have become established (at least 48 plants).
+Establishment is defined as the survival of a planted clone for a period of five years.
+However, management of the conservation reserve and the salvaged plants will continue in perpetuity, albeit at a lower intensity.
 After plants are established, management will comprise periodic biomass reduction as needed, weed control and maintenance of fencing, gates, pathways and signage.
 Once established the translocated plants will be incorporated into an annual MFL monitoring program conducted within the reserve.